 Many flat-Earthers think that it should be impossible to observe Mercury & Venus as they are closer to the Sun.
 They are wrong.

 Usually, their misconception comes from the assumption that we can only see in the direction of the opposite to the Sun during the night.
 They are wrong.
-The horizon actually changes as our positions shift throughout the night.
-The condition they are assuming only happens exactly in the middle of the night, and even only near the equator.
+The horizon changes as our positions shift throughout the night.
+The condition they are assuming only happens precisely in the middle of the night, and even just near the equator.

 The best time to observe Mercury or Venus is when the Sun is below the horizon.
 The reason is that sunlight is scattered by Earth’s atmosphere, making it glow in blue.
 Mercury or Venus needs to be brighter than the scattered sunlight if they are to be visible during the day.